Non-Prehensile Tool-Object Manipulation by Integrating LLM-Based Planning and Manoeuvrability-Driven Controls: Results

 We first evaluate the task decomposition performance of LLM.
 For that, a tool and a blue manipulandum are placed on the table with the target given as shown in Fig. \ref{fig:exp1}.
 The task is to manipulate the manipulandum within a close distance, which is sufficient for a single-arm robot.
-The embedded information which contains the task, the environment, and the geometry of the tool is passed to the LLM.
-In the experiment shown in Fig. \ref{fig:exp1}(a), the robot executes the subtasks generated by the high-level symbolic task planner which include: \texttt{grasp(right, hook); approach(right, hook, block); interact(right, hook, block, target); release(right, hook)}. where the right arm first moves and grasps the hook, then moves the block to the target, and lastly releases the tool back to its original place.
+The embedded information, which contains the task, the environment, and the geometry of the tool, is passed to the LLM.
+In the experiment shown in Fig. \ref{fig:exp1}(a), the robot executes the subtasks generated by the high-level symbolic task planner, which include: \texttt{grasp(right, hook); approach(right, hook, block); interact(right, hook, block, target); release(right, hook)}.
+The right arm first moves and grasps the hook, then moves the block to the target, and lastly releases the tool back to its original place.

 In a non-single tool scenario, where two tools are available on the desk as shown in Fig. \ref{fig:exp1}(c), the task planner selects the nearest tool based on the embedded information to push the block towards the target.
 The experiment showcases the application of the proposed affordance and manoeuvrability model in locating the highest manoeuvrability region for manipulandum transportation.
 During the manipulation stage, the manipulandum is kept within the highest manoeuvrability region (indicated with a red circle in Fig. \ref{fig:exp1}) to receive affordance effectively from the tool.
 The minimisation of the error between the $\mathbf p^{\text{obj}}$ and the $\mathbf p^{\text{target}}$ for each experiment is shown in Fig. \ref{fig:exp1Error}.
 These results corroborate that the proposed method can be used to actively drive a robot to manipulate an object via a tool.